-Select electronic emission-related control parts from model year 2019 forward on Axis Boats inboard engines are warranted for five (5) years or 500 hours as recorded on the boat's hour meter, whichever comes first.
+Select electronic emission-related control parts on 2022 Axis Boats inboard engines are warranted for five (5) years or 500 hours as recorded on the boat's hour meter, whichever comes first.

 If any emission-related part on your engine is defective under warranty as described in the Axis Boats Limited Warranty Statement, the part will be repaired or replaced by Axis Boats.